-Staff (including employees and members) may be awarded a discretionary year end distribution from the OSHES.
+Staff (including employees and members) may be awarded variable remuneration in the form of a discretionary year end distribution i.e. the OSHES.
 This is variable and entirely dependent on the staff member's performance throughout the performance period and the economic performance of the firm.